 Among his notable experience, Barry was trial counsel in a bellwether jury trial defending the manufacturer of an orthopedic surgical device, and served as support trial counsel on behalf of a medical device manufacturer in a jury trial involving alleged injuries sustained from transvaginal mesh.
-Barry has taken scores of expert and key fact witness depositions in cases involving medical devices, pharmaceuticals, automobiles and other products in areas such as orthopedic surgery, biomechanics, FDA regulatory compliance, accident reconstruction, dermatology and gastroenterology.
+Barry serves on the national expert team in one of the largest multidistrict litigations in history, identifying and developing experts, preparing experts for depositions and trials, and defending and taking expert depositions.
+He has worked extensively in a “virtual law firm” model in which the client’s defense in multi-district litigation is coordinated between multiple different firms.
+Barry has taken scores of expert and key fact witness depositions in cases involving medical devices, pharmaceuticals, automobiles, and other products in areas such as urology, gynecology, orthopedic surgery, biomechanics, FDA regulatory compliance, accident reconstruction, dermatology, and gastroenterology.

-Barry has been recognized by Minnesota Super Lawyers magazine as a Rising Star nine times, and was named an "Up & Coming Lawyer" by Minnesota Lawyer magazine.
+Barry has been recognized by Minnesota Super Lawyers magazine as a Rising Star nine times and was named an "Up & Coming Lawyer" by Minnesota Lawyer magazine.
 Barry is also active in pro bono work; serving as a volunteer attorney representing children in the foster care system via the Children's Law Center of Minnesota.
-In 2014, he was recognized as a North Star Lawyer by the Minnesota State Bar Association because of his pro bono work, and the firm—due to Barry's work and the work of several of his colleagues—was awarded the Children's Law Center's Distinguished Service Award.
+In 2014, he was recognized as a North Star Lawyer by the Minnesota State Bar Association because of his pro bono work.

 Barry earned his Juris Doctor with high honors from Drake University in 2003.
 While at Drake, Barry was published in the Drake Law Review, served as its Research Editor, and was awarded the Morris A. Haft Award for distinguished service to the Drake Law Review.